Portland police officer tests positive for coronavirus

-A Portland Police office has tested positive for the coronavirus, the department said.
+A Portland police officer has tested positive for the coronavirus, the department said.

-The unidentified officer is self-quarantined out of state, according to a post late Thursday on the police department’s Facebook page.
+The unidentified officer has self-quarantined out of state, according to a post late Thursday on the police department’s Facebook page.

-It is not clear yet how many people that officer may have come into close contact with during the days before he or she tested positive for the disease.
-The department said it will continue to focus efforts on helping the community while it also examines whether there is any internal risk posed by the positive officer.
+It is not clear yet how many people that officer may have come into close contact with during the days before he or she tested positive for the virus.
+The department said it will continue to focus on helping the community while it examines whether there is any internal risk posed by the positive officer.

-It is also unclear whether the officer experienced symptoms that prompted the test, or if the officer was tested for COVID-19 because of other risk-factors, such as exposure to another suspected or confirmed COVID-19 case.
+It is also unclear whether the officer experienced symptoms that prompted the test, or if the officer was tested for the virus because of other risk-factors, such as exposure to another suspected or confirmed case of COVID-19 , the disease caused by the virus.

+The officer primarily dealt with other members of the department, said Jessica Grondin, spokeswoman for the city.
+She did not respond to questions about the number of other officers or police employees who make have been exposed.

 Police spokesman Lt.
 Robert Martin said efforts are underway to trace contacts that officer had with others, but Martin deferred all other questions to Chief Frank Clark.
 Clark did not immediately respond to questions posed via email.